Maluscat/Slider89/README.md

 # Slider89
-A simple framework for creating highly customizable sliders in a webpage
+A minimal, flexible and uncomplicated simple library for the web.

-**For a full introduction and documentation, visit https://hallo89.net/slider89**
+It is currently undergoing a major rewrite; more info and documentation will follow upon release.